Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Wigner current of Harmonic Oscillators

-for a harmonic reference potential with \emph{circular} trajectories~(rather than ellipses~\cite{Dahl_JCP88}), see Fig.~\ref{fig:flow_harm}.
-Having such circular trajectories is the main motivation for this particular choice.
-This constitutes a choice of units of mass~$M=1$, spring constant~$k=1$, and, setting $\hbar=1$, leads to an angular frequency of $\Omega^\odot=1$ and an oscillation period of
+with \emph{circular} fieldlines~(rather than elliptical~\cite{Dahl_JCP88}), see fig.~\ref{fig:current_harm}.
+Having such circular fieldlines is the main motivation for this particular choice.
+It constitutes a choice of units of mass~$M=1$, spring constant~$k=1$.
+Setting $\hbar=1$, leads to an angular frequency of $\Omega^\odot=1$ and an oscillation period of $ T^\odot = {2\pi}$.